LennardF1989/BF2042-Portal-Docs/docs/blocks/SetPlayerSoldier.md

 # SetPlayerSoldier

 Sets a target **Player** soldier using a provided **PlayerSoldiersItem**.
-The soldier selected should be one that is available from that player team\'s faction, otherwise, the soldier will not be set. (_ex. if a team\'s faction is Bad Company 2 US, that player may only select Bad Company 2 US soldiers_).
+The soldier selected should be one that is available from that player team's faction, otherwise, the soldier will not be set. (_ex. if a team's faction is Bad Company 2 US, that player may only select Bad Company 2 US soldiers_).

 ### Inputs